Crystal Viper

-Crystal Viper is a Polish heavy metal band founded in 2003 by singer and guitarist Marta Gabriel.
+Crystal Viper was a Polish heavy metal band founded in 2003 by singer and guitarist Marta Gabriel.

 History

-During their first three years, Crystal Viper was a project featuring Marta Gabriel and other musicians, with whom she recorded numerous demos, rehearsal tapes and compilation tracks, and played several local live shows.
-By the summer of 2006, the first official line-up was established, and the project became a regular band.
-Gabriel would lead as a vocalist and composer: the other members like Lukasz "Andy Wave" Halczuch on the guitar, Tomek "Golem" Danczak on the drums and Tommy Targosz on the bass.
-The same year, the band recorded their official debut track—a cover version of "Flaming Metal Systems" for the Manilla Road tribute album, The Riddle Masters—and signed a deal with the German label Karthago Records.
+Crystal Viper was formed in the city of Katowice, Poland, by singer and guitarist Marta Gabriel (who was using the stage name "Leather Wych" at the time) and her husband Bart Gabriel, manager and producer.
+Their first recorded song was "Wild Child", a cover of W.A.S.P., made for the tribute album "A Tribute To W.A.S.P.".
+In 2005 they recorded "Chaos Rising" of Cirith Ungol for another tribute album, "One Foot In Fire - A Tribute To Cirith Ungol".
+The song had the collaboration of a pair of members of the British band Elixir.
+The first stable line-up from 2007 was Leather Wych on vocals, Lukasz "Andy Wave" Halczuch on the guitar, Tomek "Golem" Danczak on the drums, and Tommy Targosz on the bass.
+They recorded more songs for tribute albums, Manilla Road's "Flaming Metal Systems" for the album "A Tribute To Manilla Road", Angel Witch's "Atlantis" for "Unbroken Metal Tribute to Angelwitch", and Warlock's "Mr. Gold" for "A Tribute to Warlock".
+They also played at the festivals Masters Of Rock, Noc Plna Hvezd, and Basinfire Fest in the Czech Republic.
+After this, they signed a deal with the German label Karthago Records.

 Their debut concept album The Curse Of Crystal Viper was released in early 2007, and followed by The Last Axeman compilation in 2008.
 Their second studio album Metal Nation was released in 2009.
 The album would be the first to feature the new bassist Tomasz Woryna, and was co-produced by the King Diamond guitarist Andy LaRocque.
-Between 2006 and 2009, Crystal Viper was a four piece band in the studio and a five piece band on stage, featuring different musicians at the position of the live rhythm guitarist, until Gabriel took over the duties of a rhythm guitarist as well.
-Since then, Crystal Viper played as a four piece act both in the studio and on stage.
+Between 2006 and 2009, Crystal Viper was a four-piece band in the studio and a five-piece band on stage, featuring different musicians at the position of the live rhythm guitarist, until Gabriel took over the duties of a rhythm guitarist as well.
+Since then, Crystal Viper played as a four-piece act both in the studio and on stage.

 In 2009, Crystal Viper signed a multiple record deal with AFM Records.
 They recorded their third studio album Legends for release in 2010.
 The album featured lyrics based on old Polish legends and stories.
-In 2012, it was followed by Crimen Excepta, a concept effort about witches and holy inquisition.
+In 2012, it was followed by Crimen Excepta, a concept effort about witches and the Holy Inquisition.
 Due to occupational obligations, Woryna was forced to take a lesser part in the band's activity, and most of the bass parts on Crimen Excepta were recorded by Gabriel.
-The band did not stop to tour, so Michal Badocha stepped in as the new bass player.
+The band did not cease touring, so Michal Badocha stepped in as the new bass player.